decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 > [!IMPORTANT]
 > You need Python 3.11 installed!
 You can either install it globally or install [pyenv](https://github.com/pyenv/pyenv) to manage multiple Python dependencies.
 The `.python-version` file will signal to `pyenv` what Python version it needs to use in this particular project.

-After installing the dependencies into the Poetry virtual environment, you can run the following to activate it into your current CLI:
+After installing the dependencies into the Poetry virtual environment, you can activate your virtual environment into your current CLI by running:
 ```bash
 poetry shell
 ```